gtangg12/gtangg12.github.io/_posts/2024-10-19-vision-through-scattering-medium.md

     {% include figure.liquid loading="eager" path="assets/img/blog/vision-in-fog/asm_examples.png" class="img-fluid rounded z-depth-1" max-width="75%" %}
 </div>

-Two early works, DehazeNet and Dark Channel Prior, respectively estimated the transmission map directly in an end-to-end manner using a ConvNet and using the Dark Channel Prior.
+Two early works, DehazeNet [3] and Dark Channel Prior [4], respectively estimated the transmission map directly in an end-to-end manner using a ConvNet and using the Dark Channel Prior.
 Once we have the transmission map, as in DehazeNet, $$\alpha$$ can be estimated as

 $$ \alpha = \max_{y, x \in t(x) < t_0} I(x) $$

 where $$t_0$$ is a tunable parameter.

 ## Visibility Distance Estimation

 While at Nvidia Self Driving, I worked on operational domain verification for autonomous vehicles.
 One of the tasks was to determine the *meteorological* visibility distance, which influenced the decisions made by the perception stack.
 We can rearrange the Atmospheric scattering model as follows

 $$ \frac{L - \alpha}{\alpha} = \left( \frac{L_{0} - \alpha}{\alpha} \right)e^{-\beta d} $$